Icebergs. Photo Juha Lakaniemi

 Sea ice thickness

-Sea ice thickness combined with sea ice concentration provides an estimate of ice volume.
+Sea ice thickness, combined with concentration, provides an estimate of ice volume.
 An imbalance in the regional energy budget (i.e., a warming of the ocean or atmosphere) results in melting of the ice and a consequent change in sea ice volume.
 Although sea ice floats upon the surface of the ocean, the mass of the floes causes the sea surface to be forced downwards immediately underneath the ice.
 The depth of sea ice below the surface of the surrounding ocean is known as the 'draft' whilst the depth of ice above the waterline is known as the 'freeboard'.
 On average approximately 1/9th of the sea ice is above the waterline and 8/9ths below although the exact amount depends on the buoyancy of the ocean below.
 The sea ice thickness is the sum of the freeboard and the draft and may be measured by a number of airborne, submersible and satellite platforms as described below:

 a.
 Submarines